maxhuffy/oak-examples/neural-networks/object-detection/barcode-detection-conveyor-belt/README.md

-# Conveyor Application - Barcode Detection
+# Barcode Detection on Conveyor Belt

 This example demonstrates how to detect and decode barcodes in real-time using computer vision.
 The application is designed for conveyor belt applications where barcodes need to be detected and decoded from video streams.
 It uses a [barcode detection model](https://models.luxonis.com/luxonis/barcode-detection/75edea0f-79c9-4091-a48c-f81424b3ccab) for detecting barcode regions and combines multiple decoding strategies (pyzbar and zxing-cpp) to ensure robust barcode recognition across various formats and conditions.